 The appointment of company secretary has a great impact on every stage of company formation.
 So a company should be more careful about the appointment of company secretary.

 Appointment of Company Secretary

 Each public limited company must have one secretary.
 A company secretary may be appointed in the following ways:

-- By the promoters: The first secretary of a company is appointed by the promoters at the pre-incorporation stage and such name is mentioned in the Articles of Association.
+1. By the promoters: The first secretary of a company is appointed by the promoters at the pre-incorporation stage and such a name is mentioned in the Articles of Association.
 Such an appointment is given to assist all preliminary works of company incorporation.

-Any of the above appointments requires a written agreement of service where the terms and conditions of service duration, nature, and scope of duty, salary, and allowances, termination method, etc. are described clearly.
+Any of the above appointments requires a written agreement of service where the terms and conditions of service duration, nature, the scope of duty, salary, allowances, termination method, etc. are described clearly.

 Related Content of Secretarial Function:

 - Role of Company Secretary in Every Stage